philanc/minisock/README.md

 # minisock
-A ***minimal*** Lua socket library for unix / tcp / udp connections, written and tested on Linux.
+A **minimal** Lua socket library for unix / tcp / udp connections, written and tested on Linux.

 The level of functionality is sufficient for some simple applications, but is definitely more primitive than, for example, socket.core in LuaSocket.
+The API is very close to the standard Unix system calls.

-Addresses used as parameters in the API functions are **raw addresses** (`struct sockaddr`) stored in Lua as (binary) strings.
+Addresses used as parameters in the API functions are *raw addresses* (`struct sockaddr`) stored in Lua as (binary) strings.

 Raw addresses for a hostname/port pair can be obtained with function getaddrinfo().